HCUM/empiano/README.md

 </p>

 ## Additional Information
-- Our system requires the data-samples sent through the LSL-stream to be formatted as followed:
+- Our system requires the data-samples, sent through the LSL-stream, to be formatted as followed:
 ([channel 1, channel 2, ...], timestamp)
 - For sending the sound-modulation MIDI messages to the music software, a virtual MIDI cable is required:
     - On **Windows**: Sometimes an inbuilt **virtual MIDI cable** is available,
     otherwise: use **loopMIDI** to create one yourself (http://www.tobias-erichsen.de/software/loopmidi.html).
-    - On **MacOS**: usually there is an inbuilt virtual MIDI cable available: IAC driver
+    - On **MacOS**: Usually there is an inbuilt virtual MIDI cable available: IAC driver
     - Most of the times the library mido itself can be used to create a virtual MIDI cable, but it does not work when using Windows MultiMedia API.
     To open an outport check the corresponding box in the Settings.
     - The name of your virtual MIDI cable can be changed in the Settings